Baldur’s Gate 3: Best & Worst Multiclassing Build Combinations

 Fighter

-The fighter is dripping with action benefits or extra feats to pick, giving you 4 in total, and last at level 12, along with extra attack (2x attacks), improved extra attack (2x more attacks), and action surge.
+The Fighter is dripping with action benefits or extra feats to pick, giving you 4 in total, and last at level 12, along with extra attack (2x attacks), improved extra attack (2x more attacks), and action surge.

 The fighter is a well-rounded class with everything you may need to be powerful.
 The class has the most armor and weapon proficiency selection in the game, can get up to 7 actions per turn at level 12, and, alongside rangers, can pick 4 feats, which also is the highest among Baldur’s Gate 3 classes.
 The fighter class is made to stay on track and doesn’t receive any benefits from multiclassing, which would be worth abandoning the class benefits.